kvklrao/Avyantra_Presco_Project/00_Database_Schema/README.md

 # Getting set up

-You will need to run all the **.sql** files that are contained in this folder.
+You will need to run the **mysql.sql** file that is contained in this folder.